NickleDave/intro-ml-sklearn/readme.md

     `$ conda create -n intro-ml-sklearn python=3.5 scikit-learn=0.18.1 jupyter=1.0.0 matplotlib=2.0.0`

  * when it asks you if it's okay to install required packages, say `y`

+3. At the tutorial you will want to `activate` this environement by executing the following at the command line:
+  * Windows: `> activate intro-ml-sklearn` (or whatever you named the environment)
+  * Mac OS / Linux: `$ source activate intro-ml-sklearn`

 ----------------------------------------------------------------------